 Several water pollutants enter the water supply through natural formation, human actions, and deteriorated infrastructure.

-The recognition of possible pollutants assists the public in maintaining high levels of drinking water safety.
+Recognizing potential pollutants helps the public maintain high levels of drinking water safety.

 │Naturally Occurring Contaminants